nexmo-se/vcr-react-express-voice-outbound/README.md

 ### To run Locally (vcr debug)

-1. Run the Backend Server, in terminal, `cd backend` and `vcr debug -y -f vcr-backend.yml`
+1. Run the Backend Server, in terminal, `cd backend` and `vcr debug -y -f vcr-backend.yml` to run it in `PORT 3000`.

 2. Run the Frontend, in terminal, `cd frontend` and `npm start`

-3. In the Backend directory, in the file ``vcr-frontend.yml` update the `FRONTEND_URL` value, example `http://localhost:3003/` and rerun the backend server `vcr debug -y -f vcr-backend.yml`
+3. In the Backend directory, `/backend/vcr-backend.yml` update the `FRONTEND_URL` value, example `http://localhost:3002/` and rerun the backend server `vcr debug -y -f vcr-backend.yml`

 ### To deploy (vcr deploy)